Sertab Erener: 2010–2015: Rengârenk, Ey Şûh-i Sertab and Sade

 In June 2010, Erener's eighth studio album Rengârenk was released by DMC.
-The songs "Açık Adres" and "Rengârenk" both were turned into msic videos and ranked number-one on Türkçe Top 20.
+The songs "Açık Adres" and "Rengârenk" both were turned into music videos and ranked number-one on Türkçe Top 20.
 Other songs for which music videos were released included "Bu Böyle", "Koparılan Çiçekler" and "İstanbul", all of which placed second on the music charts.
 Besides these five songs, separate music videos were also released for the songs "Bir Damla Gözlerimde" and "Bir Çaresi Bulunur".
 Cansel Elçin appeared alongside Erener in the music video for "Bir Damla Gözlerimde".

 "Açık Adres" won the Best Melody award at the Kral TV Video Music Awards.
 The album became one of the best-selling albums of the year and Erener won the Best Female Pop Artist award at the Kral TV Video Music Awards.
 In 2010, Erener's name appeared in the textbooks for Contemporary Turkish and World History courses at the fourth grades of high schools.
 In the book, it was written that Erener's victory in the Eurovision Song Contest was the first major success of Turkish pop music in the international arena.

 In April 2012, she released the classical Turkish album Ey Şûh-i Sertab, which was dedicated to her father Nizamettin Erener, after one year of preparations.
 Thanks to the album, which included 15 old classical Turkish songs, Erener won the "Best Female Classical Turkish Music Soloist" award at the Golden Butterfly Awards.
 She later performed the song "Dım Dım" for Ozan Çolakoğlu's first album which was released in June 2012.
 The music video for the song came out in July 2012.
 In April 2013, she released her new album, Sade.

 In July 2015, Erener married her boyfriend Emre Kula in Seferihisar, İzmir, after 6 months of dating.